Building Your Story’s Stage: Why Strong Setting Matters

 Your environment directly impacts the stakes of your characters’ situations.
 A character caught in a snow storm in a modern city might be inconvenienced, while a character caught in a snow storm in the Rocky Mountains in the 1800’s might die.
 Through stakes, setting can drive your plot and influence your pacing.

-The environmental aspect of your setting can also deepen and reveal thing about your characters.
-In Kate Jonuska’s short story “Prince Charming” from Proof: A 30th Street Fiction Anthology, the setting’s environment is established in the first few lines and crucial to the plot and characters:
+The environmental aspect of your setting can also deepen and reveal something about your characters.
+In Kate Jonuska’s short story “Prince Charming” from Proof: A 30th Street Fiction Anthology, the setting’s environment is established in the first few lines and is crucial to the plot and characters: